cogent3/cogent3.github.io/_sources/index.rst.txt

 Making Sense from Sequence
 ##########################

-``cogent3`` is a mature python library for analysis of biological sequence data.
+``cogent3`` is a python library for analysis of biological sequence data.
 We endeavour to provide a first-class experience within Jupyter notebooks, but the algorithms also support parallel execution on compute systems with 1000's of processors.
 It be used for...

 .. tab-set::